 - geranium + lime

 - tea tree + orange

-While all of these essential oils have natural disinfecting properties, tea tree oil (also known as melaleuca alternifolia) is especially high in antifungal and antiseptic properties.
-Because of this, I chose to use it in my homemade cold and flu season disinfectant.
+While all of these essential oils have natural disinfectant properties, tea tree oil (also known as melaleuca alternifolia) is especially high in antifungal and antiseptic properties.
+Because of this, I chose to include it in my homemade cold and flu season disinfectant.

 However, it does have a strong medicinal scent, so I actually paired it with two other oils — peppermint and orange.
 If you’d like to use the same combination, I found this 5-bottle essential oils set which includes all three essential oils I used, plus lavender and eucalyptus!